ampproject/amphtml/extensions/amp-list/amp-list.md

 If `<amp-list>` needs more space after loading, it requests the AMP runtime to update its height using the normal AMP flow.
 If the AMP runtime cannot satisfy the request for the new height, it will display the `overflow` element when available.
 Notice however, that the typical placement of `<amp-list>` elements at the bottom of the document almost always guarantees that the AMP runtime can resize them.

 By default, `<amp-list>` adds a `list` ARIA role to the list element and a `listitem` role to item elements rendered via the template.
+If the list element or any of its children are not "tabbable" (accessible by keyboard keys such as the `a` and `button` elements or any elements with a positive `tabindex`), a `tabindex` of `0` will be added by default to the list item.

 ### XHR batching